Zane Musgrove

-Zane Musgrove (born 26 March 1996) is a Samoan international rugby league footballer who most recently played as a for the Bradford Bulls in the English Super League via Warrington Wolves & Oldham.
+Zane Musgrove (born 26 March 1996) is a Samoan international rugby league footballer who most recently played as a for the Bradford Bulls in the RFL Championship via Warrington Wolves & Oldham.

 He previously played for the South Sydney Rabbitohs, Wests Tigers and St George Illawarra Dragons in the NRL.

 Background

 Born in Auckland, New Zealand, Musgrove is of Samoan and Māori descent and played his junior rugby league for Counties Manukau and the Mangere East Hawks.
 He was then signed by the South Sydney Rabbitohs.

 Playing career

 Early career

 In 2014 and 2015, Musgrove played for the South Sydney Rabbitohs' NYC team, although for the majority of 2015, he played for the North Sydney Bears in the New South Wales Cup.
 He finished that year with 13 games and scoring 1 try for North Sydney.

 2016

 In round 1 of the 2016 NRL season, Musgrove made his NRL debut for South Sydney against the Sydney Roosters.
 In November, he extended his contract with South Sydney from the end of 2017 until the end of 2020.